Egypt says 25 militants killed in air strikes as Sisi inspects troops

 An Israeli military source said the rockets landed in Israel without causing any casualties and had been fired from Sinai.

-(Reporting by Yousri Mohamed in Ismailia and Mostafa Hashem in Cairo; Writing by Shadi Bushra; Editing by Yara Bayoumy and Andrew Roche)
+(Reporting by Yousri Mohamed in Ismailia, Omar Fahmy in Cairo; Writing by Shadi Bushra; Editing by Yara Bayoumy and Andrew Roche)